 Every decision can lead to a different conclusion.
 Players can test different strategies and theories to outlast the Xenomorph in pursuit of victory!

 The idea for Alien: Blackout came from when Senior D3 Go Producer Josh Austin watched Alien Covenant.
 At the end of the film when David is controlling the ship’s doors through the cameras trapping the xenomorph, it gave him the idea for the game.
 Developer Rival Games also had a similar idea and Rival had been talking to Fox about it.
 Fox then approached D3 Go to publish it.
-The game’s assets were built from the ground up but the developers used Alien and Alien Isolation as reference.
-Andrea Deck who voiced Amanda Ripley in Alien Isolation also signed on to voice the character in Alien: Blackout too.
+The game’s assets were built from the ground up but the developers used Alien and Alien Isolation as references.
+Andrea Deck who voiced Amanda Ripley in Alien Isolation also signed on to voice the character in Alien: Blackout.
 The game took less than a year to make from pre-production to post.

 Marketing & Controversy

 Alien: Blackout was formally announced on January 7, 2019 as a survival horror mobile game from FoxNext Games.
 There was a significant amount of controversy surrounding Alien: Blackout when it was announced.
 When Fox first announced there would be an Alien Isolation sequel, fans expected another survival shooter for PC and consoles.
 The upcoming Alien shooter from Cold Iron Studios had been teased in the months prior to this so fans expected Alien: Blackout to be this title.

 When Fox finally did announce the game, there was a considerable backlash from fans when they found out it was a mobile game.
 Fox later clarified that Alien: Blackout is a standalone game that has Amanda Ripley as the character but is not a sequel to Alien Isolation.